Please click on this link to get to the our learning platform

 ENGLISH and TOPIC

-Guided Reading: Sessions will use a variety of text types designed to expose pupils to a rich array of vocabulary and structural techniques as they develop their comprehension skills in a supported group activity.
-Teaching methods have been adapted initially due to considerations for social distancing, and will be kept under review.
+Guided Reading: Each week, pupils will use a variety of text types designed to expose them to a rich array of vocabulary and structural techniques to develop comprehension skills.
+In some sessions they will work in an adult led group.
+Teaching methods have been adapted due to considerations for social distancing, and will be kept under review.

 By the end of Year 4, pupils are expected to know all of their timetable facts.
 This will be challenging for some and I hope that children will practice their target tables regularly at home to reinforce the learning in school.
 Please use your Times Table Rock Stars login https://play.ttrockstars.com/

 This term pupils will be working on fractions including; equivalent fractions, counting in and adding fractions.

 This half term we are learning about the Gospel of Jesus as part of our Christianity work.
 We will be asking how Christians show love to others and what we might learn from this in our own lives.

 We will continue to develop our scientific enquiry skills as we discover how circuits work, through practical experiments.
 We will explore the impact electricity has had on cities like Manchester and find out about famous scientists like Alan Turing in our city.
 Have you ever seen his 'Manchester Baby' at the Manchester Science and Industry museum?